 Proposed projects should be between two and five years in duration and have total budget requests of $250,000 to $500,000 for all years of the project.
 The deadline for full applications is 11:59:59 pm EDT on April 13, 2015 (Note that NOAA’s Office of Education staff will only be available to answer questions until 5 PM EDT).

-Two informational webinars with the program officers will occur on February 5, 2013 from 3:00 to 5:00 pm EST and February 6, 2013, from 3:00 to 5:00 pm EST. By noon EST on February 1, 2013, interested applicants should register by contacting email@example.com and including in the Subject line of the email: "Register for Educator Capacity Building FFO Webinar" and providing the interested party's name, institution, telephone number, email address and preferred webinar date in the body of the email.
-You will receive an email response from email@example.com will be sent with the login information and date for the webinar.
+Two informational webinars with the program officers will occur on March 9, 2015 from 3:00 to 5:00 pm EDT and March 10, 2015 from 3:00 to 5:00 pm EDT.
+NOTE: the same content will be presented in both webinars.
+By 12:00 PM EST on March 6, 2015, interested applicants should register for one of the webinars by emailing firstname.lastname@example.org.
+Include in the Subject line of the email: "Register for ELG15 FFO Webinar" and in the body of the email, provide the interested party's name(s), institution, telephone number, and email address and indicate the preferred webinar date.
+An email response from email@example.com will be sent with the login information and date for the webinar.
 Whenever possible, individuals from the same institution should try to join the webinar from the same computer/phone line.